petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay/liferay-deployment-options.md

 ## Liferay PaaS

 Let Liferay handle the cloud infrastructure while you still keep control of your different web services.
-The set up and maintenance is all done through the cloud console.
+The setup and maintenance is all through the cloud console and your Liferay GitHub repository.

 ### Deployment Overview

 After your Liferay PaaS account is provisioned, you will receive an email invitation to the Liferay cloud console.
 You will also receive an invitation to Liferay's `dxpcloud` GitHub repository.
-The GitHub repository contains templates for configuring Liferay and other services.
+The GitHub repository contains templates to use for configuring Liferay and other services.

-Use the Liferay cloud console and your GitHub repository to deploy and manage your Liferay instance and other web services.
+Use the Liferay cloud console and your GitHub repository to deploy and manage your Liferay application and other web services.

 ### Upgrades